 The differences between .223 Remington and 5.56mm NATO are minute, but substantive enough to make a difference.

-5.56mm NATO has a slightly chamber design (meaning the chamber of the gun) and is loaded to higher pressure, but the case, projectile and all exterior dimensions are the same.
+5.56mm NATO has a slightly different chamber design (meaning the chamber of the gun) but the case, projectile and all exterior dimensions are the same.
+The difference is the powder charge; 5.56mm NATO is loaded hotter to net about an extra 100 fps or so for a 55-grain projectile.
 In other words, 5.56mm is essentially .223 Remington +P. Now, what does that mean?

 5.56mm ammunition will chamber in rifles that use the .223 Remington chamber design, and .223 Remington ammunition will chamber in rifles with a 5.56mm NATO design.
 However, it also means that 5.56mm NATO rifles are designed to withstand more chamber pressure.

-Therefore, using 5.56mm NATO in a rifle that's actually chambered for .223 Remington will put more wear and tear on the rifle and may be unsafe.
+Therefore, using 5.56mm NATO in a rifle that's actually chambered for .223 Remington will put more wear and tear on the rifle and can - depending on the individual gun and its structural integrity - be dangerous.
 However, using .223 Remington ammunition in a rifle with a 5.56mm NATO chamber is perfectly fine.

 .44 Magnum and .44 Special